AllenInstitute/swdb_2023/databook/_build/html/_sources/visual-coding-2p/vc2p-dataset.md

 We can use the BrainObservatoryCache to explore the parameters of the dataset.

 ## Targeted structures
 What brain regions were recorded across the dataset?
-To determine this we use a function called <b>get_all_targeted_structures</b> to create a list of the regions.
+To determine this we use a function called `get_all_targeted_structures()` to create a list of the regions.

 ```{code-cell} ipython3
 boc.get_all_targeted_structures()